claygregory/spotify-matcher/README.md

 # Spotify Matcher

 This is a JavaScript module for matching artist/album/track information (such as from your music library) to Spotify IDs.
 Tossed together on short order, it's not pretty and robustness is questionable.
-As such, *the audience is primarily myself*, currently in a  personal data pipeline enriching last.fm scrobbles from a variety of sources (Pandora, iTunes, and Spotify).
+As such, *the audience is primarily myself*, currently in a  personal data pipeline enriching [last.fm](https://www.last.fm/) scrobbles from a variety of sources (Pandora, iTunes, and Spotify).

-As the input is expected to be from a variety of sources, each with differing tagging practices, matching is a bit more than just hitting the Spotify search endpoint and taking the top hit.
-The Spotify search endpoint is pretty sensitive to extraneous information, so this module attempts to trim excess information from fields pre-query, and score/filter returned search results client-side for best-match.
-In addition, we can't expect every track to be within the Spotify catalog, so scoring thresholds determine when it's acceptable to fail, ignoring the top match.
+As the input is expected to be from a variety of sources, each with differing tagging practices, matching is a bit beyond hitting the Spotify search endpoint and taking the top hit.
+The search endpoint is pretty sensitive to extraneous terms, so this module attempts to trim excess tokens from fields pre-query, casting a wide net and scoring/filtering search results client-side for best-match.
+In addition, we can't expect every track to be within the Spotify catalog, so scoring thresholds determine when it's acceptable to fail, rejecting the existence of a match.

 ## Installation